pdefusco/CDE_Demo_Auto_Deploy/README.md

 docker run -it pauldefusco/cde_demo_auto_deploy
 ```

+You will be automatically logged into the container as ```cdeuser```.
+Run the remaining commands from the container.

-Then add your CDE Virtual Cluster to the CDE CLI configuration file.
+Add your CDE Virtual Cluster to the CDE CLI configuration file.
 To do so, paste your CDE Virtual Cluster's Jobs API URL at line 2.

 ```
 vi ~/.cde/config.yaml